Cocktail attire is a semi-formal style catering to late afternoon and early evening social gatherings, events, and occasions.

 Keeping your undergarments subtle is one of the many unwritten cocktail attire rules.

-Avoid anything that sticks out, wear stick-on or strapless bras and seamless panties, or go for under-dress shapewear.
+Avoid anything that sticks out; wear stick-on or strapless bras and seamless panties, or wear under-dress shapewear.

 Also, don’t show too much cleavage; your neckline should not be distracting from your outfit.

 4. Avoid Miniskirts or Shorts

 While cocktail attire can undoubtedly be fun, it should always be tasteful.